 AHN Cancer Institute pioneered the use of SBRT as an option to safely treat these patients.
 Read how SBRT shrank Conny’s liver tumor.

-AHN Cancer Institute is one of the few centers in the country treating patients with advanced abdominal cancers using an innovative treatment called Hyperthermic Intraperitoneal Chemotherapy (HIPEC).
-The goal of HIPEC is to prevent new cancer growth with strong doses of heated chemotherapy, circulated directly in the abdomen.
+AHN Cancer Institute is one of the few centers in the country treating patients with advanced abdominal cancers using an innovative treatment called hyperthermic intraperitoneal chemotherapy (HIPEC).
+HIPEC's goal is to prevent new cancer growth with strong doses of heated chemotherapy, circulated directly in the abdomen.
 HIPEC can cause fewer side effects than intravenous chemotherapy.
 This approach is particularly effective for those with advanced abdominal cancers, as it is meant to kill microscopic cells left behind after surgery.
-Read how Gevony’s story with the HIPEC procedure.
+Read about Gevony’s story with the HIPEC procedure.

-AHN uses the Modus V™*, a fully automated robotic digital microscope with a high-powered camera and light source that provides exceptional views of the brain.
-The Modus V’s features can potentially allow for the use of less-invasive procedures, more rapid recovery, and reduced complications.
+AHN uses the Modus V™* — a fully automated robotic digital microscope with a high-powered camera and light source that provides exceptional views of the brain.
+The Modus V’s features can potentially allow for the use of less-invasive brain cancer procedures, more rapid recovery, and reduced complications.
 This novel technology assists surgeons with extreme precision when removing brain tumors.
-Read how Dr. Williamson used the Modus V to remove Reba’s brain tumor
+Read how Dr. Williamson used the Modus V to remove Reba’s brain tumor.

 Cancer is a disease of the genome.
 Our new DNA/Genomics lab with the AHN Genomics and Precision Medicine Center lets us explore each patient’s genes to see what’s driving tumor growth — and fight their cancer on a cellular level.
 When we’re armed with this information, patients get access to personalized cancer treatments at every AHN Cancer Institute location.